freqtrade/freqtrade/docs/configuration.md

 You can configure the "untouched" amount by using the `tradable_balance_ratio` setting.

 For example, if you have 10 ETH available in your wallet on the exchange and `tradable_balance_ratio=0.5` (which is 50%), then the bot will use a maximum amount of 5 ETH for trading and considers this as available balance.
+The rest of the wallet is untouched by the trades.

 !!!
 Warning
-    `tradable_balance_ratio` applies to the current balance (free balance + tied up in trades).
-Therefore, assuming a starting balance of 1000, a configuration of `tradable_balance_ratio=0.99` will not guarantee that 10 units will always remain available on the exchange.
-The free amount may reduce to 5 units if the total balance is reduce to 500 (either by a losing streak, or by withdrawing balance).
+    The `tradable_balance_ratio` setting applies to the current balance (free balance + tied up in trades).
+Therefore, assuming the starting balance of 1000, a configuration with `tradable_balance_ratio=0.99` will not guarantee that 10 currency units will always remain available on the exchange.
+For example, the free amount may reduce to 5 units if the total balance is reduced to 500 (either by a losing streak, or by withdrawing balance).

 #### Amend last stake amount